37bytes/mgutils/README.md

   <version>CURRENT_VERSION_HERE</version>
 </dependency>
 ```
 3. Paste this fragment into your dependency list.
-In case of Maven, it's the `<dependencies>` section in the `pom.xml` file.
+In case of Maven, it's the `<dependencies>` section in `pom.xml`.